autoplot/documentation/javadoc/org/das2/qds/DataSetOps.md

+# org.das2.qds.DataSetOps

-# org.das2.qds.DataSetOpsUseful operations for QDataSets, such as slice2, leafTrim.
+Useful operations for QDataSets, such as slice2, leafTrim.
  TODO: identify which functions appear here instead of Ops.java.

-DataSetOps( )
+# DataSetOps( )

 ***